lucified/minard-ui/README.md

 - **NODE_ENV**: Used to set the environment.
 Set it to 'production' to enable optimizations.
 Defaults to 'development'.
 - **LUCIFY_ENV**: Overrides NODE_ENV if set.
 Meant to be used for automatic deployments.
 - **CHARLES_PRODUCTION**: URL for the backend server API when the environment is set to 'production'.
-Defaults to `https://charles.lucify.com`.
 - **CHARLES_STAGING**: URL for the backend server API when the environment is set to 'staging'.
-Defaults to `https://charles-staging.lucify.com`.
 - **CHARLES**: Fallback URL of the backend server API.
 - **CHARLES_STREAMING_PRODUCTION**: URL for the streaming API when the environment is set to 'production'.
 - **CHARLES_STREAMING_STAGING**: URL for the streaming API when the environment is set to 'staging'.
 - **STREAMING_API**: Fallback URL of the streaming API.
 If no URL is set for the streaming API, falls back the charles API URL.
 - **AUTH0_CLIENT_ID**: The client ID for Auth0.
 Defaults to the client in Lucify's dev account.
 - **AUTH0_DOMAIN**: The domain used for Auth0 authentication.
 Defaults to Lucify's dev account domain.
 - **AUTH0_AUDIENCE**: The Auth0 audience that we're requesting.
 Needs to match the correct API in Auth0.
-Defaults to `http://localhost:8000`.
+Defaults to `http://localtest.me:8000`.

 ## Acknowledgements